A property of trivalent graphs related to equidissections: Introduction

+We derive Theorem \ref{MainCorollary} from Theorem \ref{MainTheorem}.
+For a given dissection of a polygon, we consider a trivalent graph $\Gamma$, which is obtained from the dual graph of the dissection by adding extra degenerate triangles and connecting vertices corresponding to triangles adjacent to the boundary of $P$.
+The flow assigns to an edge of $\Gamma$ the side vector of the corresponding triangle of the dissection.
+If the triangles in the dissection have the same area $A$, the graph $\Gamma$ has vertices of weight $\nu_2(A)\in \mathbb{Z}$ and $\nu_2(0)=\infty$.
+Theorem \ref{MainTheorem} implies that the number of vertices of weight $\nu_2(A)$ must be even.

 \parskip 9pt {\bf Acknowledgments}.
-My gratitude goes to Sergei Tabachnikov for introducing me to the topic and to Nikolai Mnev, without whose guidance and support this article would not have been possible.
+I am grateful to Sergei Tabachnikov for introducing me to the topic of equidissections, and to Nikolai Mnev, whose guidance and support were essential to the completion of this article.
+I also thank Dmitri Krachun for many helpful discussions.